FinOrr/polyfit/docs/CONTRIBUTING.md

 # Contributing to PolyFit Extrapolator

-Thank you for your interest in contributing to PolyFitExtrapolator!
+Thank you for your interest in contributing to PolyFit!
 By contributing to this project, you help make it better.

 ## How to Contribute